thekevinday/kevux-tools/documents/readme.build.txt

   Build Example, using "make"\:
     code:"fake"

-  See: The abbreviation-FLL:"Featureless Linux Library" bold:"Featureless Make" project documents for further details on how to use the bold:"Featureless Make" system.
+  See: The FLL:"Featureless Linux Library" bold:"Featureless Make" project documents for further details on how to use the bold:"Featureless Make" system.
-  See: The abbreviation-FLL:"Featureless Linux Library" bold:"Featureless Make" project specifications for how to configure the write abbreviation-FSS:"Featureless Settings Specification" files.
+  See: The FLL:"Featureless Linux Library" bold:"Featureless Make" project specifications for how to configure the write FSS:"Featureless Settings Specification" files.